Every visitor to Bhutan from countries other than India will pay:

 “If the government cannot create happiness (dekid) for its people, there is no purpose for the government to exist.”

-These are the dates as provided by the Tourism Council of Bhutan.
+These are the dates as provided by the Department of Tourism Bhutan.
 Please note that festival dates are subject to change especially in small villages and remote places.
 Reconfirm festival dates prior to your arrival although ad-hoc last minute changes might also occur.

 Trekking and Overnights in Farm/Homestays